Bra Fitting Guide for Reconstructed Breasts

 Why You’ll Need New Bras

 Because the shape and size of reconstructed breasts differ from natural breast tissue, it’s important to clean out your lingerie drawer and replace bras that no longer fit.
-Keep in mind that your new breasts will not fit into a bra in the same way your original breasts did, and the bra size and styles you were accustomed to prior to surgery may not work for you.
+Your new breasts will not fit into a bra in the same way your original breasts did, and the bra size and styles you were accustomed to prior to surgery may not work for you.

-It’s important to find the right fit for your new shape, as wearing a bra that doesn’t support you properly can cause neck and back pain.
+Wearing a bra that doesn’t support you properly can cause neck and back pain.
 Additionally, the wrong band size can constrict you through the underbust and cause discomfort or skin irritation.
-Along with the potential for soreness, an ill-fitting bra won’t flatter your silhouette—while the right bra will enhance your assets and give the appearance of a slimmer midsection.
+Along with the potential for soreness, an ill-fitting bra won’t flatter your silhouette, while the right bra will enhance your assets and give the appearance of a slimmer midsection.

 Because choosing the wrong bra size is such a common problem, we suggest going to a high-end department store or boutique to be measured.
 Even if you choose to buy your bras elsewhere, knowing your true measurements will be invaluable.
 Keep in mind that each brand of bra will fit differently to some degree; if you are a 36C in one brand, don’t assume this is your correct size universally.

 During a bra fitting, your underbust and the apex of your breast will be measured.
-Your underbust is sized to find your band measurement and the widest part of your breast is measured to determine your cup size.
-It’s important to remember that cup size is used to describe the projection of the breast from your chest and band size is used to describe the diameter of your underbust.
+Your underbust is sized to find your band measurement, and the widest part of your breast is measured to determine your cup size.
+The cup size is used to describe the projection of the breast from your chest, and band size is used to describe the diameter of your underbust.

 Finding a Bra That Fits

-Here are some helpful things to look for when bra shopping:
+Here are some helpful things to look for when trying on a bra:

 - Proper cup fit.
 If you have chosen the right cup size, your breast tissue should fill out the cup entirely without any gaping between the cup and the breast.
 Alternatively, there should be no spillage of breast tissue at the top, sides, or bottom of the cup.

 - Appropriate band size.
-When you’ve found the correct band size for you, the bra should sit comfortably around your underbust.
+When you’ve found the correct band size for you, the bra should sit comfortably around your underbust with the hooks on the loosest setting, so that you can tighten it over time as the fabric stretches.
 The bra should be snug, but not so tight that it pinches or rides up your back.
-It should sit horizontally and there should be no space between the band and your body.
+It should sit horizontally, parallel with the floor—raise your hands over your head and look in the mirror to check for this.
+There should be no space between the band and your body.
 When trying on a bra, slip the straps off of your shoulders—if the bra stays in place with minimal slipping and offers support, you’ve found the correct band size.

 - A flat center panel.
 The triangular panel of a bra that sits between the breasts should lay flat against your sternum.
 If there is space between the center panel and your body, this means the cup of the bra is not deep enough for your breast tissue and you need a larger cup.

 - The right strap.
-Your bra straps should not be doing all of the work when it comes to support, but should work in conjunction with the band and cups to fit your needs.
-For larger breasted women, a wide comfortable strap can help balance the weight of your breasts.
-The straps of your bra should only provide 10-20% of the support, with your bra band bearing the rest of the weight.
+Your bra straps should not be doing all of the work when it comes to support, but should work in conjunction with the band and cups to make you feel secure.
+For larger-breasted women, a wide, comfortable strap (and band) can help balance the weight of your breasts.
+The straps of your bra should provide about 10-20% of the support, with your bra band bearing the rest of the weight.

 You are Unique

-Every woman is different and it’s important to understand your needs.
-Finding a bra in the right size, shape and feel is indispensable when it comes to reclaiming your confidence and learning to love your new breasts.
-You are unique and you should feel good in the skin you’re in!
+Every woman is different, and it’s important to find professionals who understand your needs throughout your breast reconstruction journey.
+Finding a bra with the right size, shape, and feel is indispensable when it comes to reclaiming your confidence and learning to love your new breasts.
+You are unique and you deserve to feel good in the skin you’re in!

-If you’ve been diagnosed with breast cancer or have undergone mastectomy and are looking into breast reconstruction, we can help.
+If you’ve been diagnosed with breast cancer or have undergone mastectomy and are looking into breast reconstruction, Dr. Reedy and Dr. Lindsay are here to help.
 Feel free to contact us with questions or to request a personal consultation.